-Lena Headey Reportedly Refused To Act In ‘Game of Thrones’ Scenes With Ex Who Played Bronn
+Lena Headey Reportedly Refused To Act In ‘Game Of Thrones’ Scenes With Ex Who Played Bronn

 “We’re not a couple right now, people have seen us together and jumped to conclusions.
 I can’t rule out a relationship with her.”

-However, Lena’s aunt, Anne, confirmed to the tabloids the two had once dated.
+However, Lena’s aunt, Anne, confirmed to the tabloids that the two had once dated.
 Though details about the relationship are murky, reports say that their affair ended in 2014.

 Representatives for Lena and HBO did not give any comments, though Flynn denied reports that he had put any stipulations in his contract about avoiding Headey.

-Game of Thrones just concluded its final season.
+Game of Thrones recently concluded its final season.